ACT Prep and Tutoring in St. Louis

 Best ACT Test Prep Methods

 We find that the least successful method of ACT Test preparation is a short series of large classes.
 Students learn too differently to design a class that can address the individual testing needs of a diverse group of teenagers.
+Another method that students sometimes turn to is simply taking practices test alone.
+While these tests are useful, a student usually cannot fully grasp what it is they are doing wrong.
+They might learn a bit more about certain science or math concepts, but maybe the root of the issue is that they do not know the best way to read a graph.
+This is when having someone sitting by their side would be really important because that person can notice and help teach them the tricks of the trade.
 The best method of ACT test preparation is in one-on-one settings with an instructor who has the ability and experience to identify different learning styles and translate years of test analysis into straightforward lessons customized to the strengths and needs of the individual student.

 Students and parents alike mistakenly believe anyone can prepare for the ACT in a short period of time with minimal effort.
 But real success on the ACT requires sustained commitment to preparation.
 Students will retain more information, gain more confidence and comfort and deliver higher scores if they work on preparation on a regular basis over an extended stretch of time.